-Vermonters regularly recycle, as evidenced by a strong statewide recovery rate of 72% from the 2018 Waste Composition Study.
-The study also found a noticeable decrease in recyclable paper from 16.7% of residential waste in 2002 to 8.6% in 2017.
-Over the last several years, recycling by weight has increased slightly but largely remained stable.
+Vermonters regularly recycle, as evidenced by a strong statewide recovery rate of 71.1% from the 2023 Waste Composition Study.
+The amount of mandated recyclables in the Vermont municipal solid waste stream was 11.3% in the 2023 Study, which is an insignificant decrease from the 12.2% found in the 2018 study.
+The amount of recyclables has increased notably since transfer stations were required to accept recyclables in 2014 and recyclables were banned from the trash in 2015.
+Over the last several years, recycling by weight has largely remained stable.
 This is a positive trend, considering that packaging is now up to 20% lighter than in the past, which means that the overall quantity of recycled items has actually increased.

 Collection Infrastructure: After decades of recycling investments by both the public and private sectors, Vermont-with a few exceptions-generally has the recycling collection and processing facilities needed to process its recyclables for end markets.
 The Northeast Kingdom (NEK) is one of these exceptions, as the region currently lacks a single-stream recycling tipping floor facility for commercial haulers.
 Haulers of trash are required by law to offer collection of mandated recyclables and most mandated recyclables that are picked up curbside are collected via single stream totes and dumpsters.
-The NEK region does have significant recycling centers for source separated recycling and a source separated recycling aggregation facility in Lyndonville.
+The NEK region does have significant recycling centers for source-separated recycling and a source-separated recycling aggregation facility in Lyndonville.

-Most recycling from Vermont is processed by two single-stream material recovery facilities (MRFs) in Williston and Rutland; the rest is processed at smaller facilities like those in Georgia, Brattleboro, Lyndonville, Middlebury, Stowe, and Pownal, or sent to recycling facilities out-of-State.
-Recent shifts in global market availability have necessitated improved processing of materials to produce higher quality outputs for use in the manufacture of new products.
+Most recycling from Vermont is processed by two single-stream material recovery facilities (MRFs) in Williston and Rutland; the rest is processed at smaller facilities like those in Georgia, Brattleboro, Lyndonville, Middlebury, Stowe, and Bennington, or sent to recycling facilities outof-State.
+Recent shifts in global market availability have necessitated improved processing of materials to produce higher-quality outputs for use in the manufacture of new products.
 In 2023, Casella added several robots to the Rutland MRF to improve material sorting.
 Also, the Chittenden Solid Waste District (CSWD) is planning to build a new MRF to replace its Williston MRF, built in the 1990s, that has outgrown its space.
-CSWD's new MRF would both increase its capacity and provide higher quality sorted materials.
+CSWD's new MRF would both increase its capacity and provide higher-quality sorted materials.
+In addition to the recycling stream that goes through regulated facilities, there is some management of recyclables that occurs directly between business entities and brokers, thereby bypassing a reporting Vermont solid waste facility.
+In the 2018 and 2023 Waste Composition Studies, the contractors surveyed Vermont employers and manufacturing facilities to identify and estimate the among of recyclable materials that were either backhauled or sold directly to a broker by the business sector.

 Recycling values, like those of other commodities, fluctuate with the market.
 China's 2017 National Sword policy effectively banned imports of recycling from the U.S. and other countries because of high contamination rates.
 This led to a global downturn in recycling commodity values, resulting in significant recycling costs that caused some communities around the U.S. to stop recycling.
-On the plus side, it helped lead to new policies like Packaging and Printed Paper Extended Producer Responsibility (EPR) laws in four U.S. states, as well as significant federal funding for recycling investments that have not received this level of attention since the 1990s.
+It also helped lead to new policies like Packaging and Printed Paper Extended Producer Responsibility (EPR) laws in four U.S. states (California, Colorado, Maine, and Oregon), as well as significant federal funding for recycling investments that have not received this level of attention since the 1990s.
 The COVID-19 pandemic in 2020 added new challenges as the global economy slowed, causing supply-chain issues.
 In 2021, most recycling markets started to come back, particularly paper markets fueled by the increase in cardboard needed to accommodate the surge in online shopping.
-However, in 2023, markets have declined again and Vermont recycling costs remain relatively high for haulers, businesses, municipalities, and many residents.
+However, in 2023, markets have declined again, and Vermont recycling costs remain relatively high for haulers, businesses, municipalities, and many residents.